 Here are just a FEW ideas that the students and their families came up with.
 You can use these as inspiration for creating your own pumpkin story book character!

-- Paint the pumpkin skin toned.
+- Paint the pumpkin with a skin toned acrylic paint.
 Paint the Eyes and hair.

-- Cut a paper scarf out of construction paper and glue on the bottom.
+- Cut a paper scarf out of construction paper and hot glue it on the bottom of the storybook pumpkin.

 - Using a craft stick or wire, make and attach the glasses.